 Uses 2m temperature probes to monitor stored crop temperatures.
 These temperatures can be reported back to the Cropcool Dicam Controller which is positioned in the store.
 User can visually check stored crop temperatures on the Dicam Controller.
 The Controller then coordinates the running of the ventilation fans, according to the parameters you set, eg differential temperature, time of day, moisture content of crop and rh of ambient air.
 A single Cropcool Controller will monitor multiple probes and manage multiple stores from one point.
 All of the data capture and store control remains on site and does not require an internet connection.
 Crop storage data can also be exported to an on-site computer for logging.

 Wireless temperature lance

 Wireless Cropcool Controller (1 Zone)

 Additional Controlled Zones

-Same functionality as Level 2 but with the added advantage of being able to export data off site for remote monitoring of store from either computer or smart phone via app.
+Same functionality as Level 2 with the added advantage of being able to export data off site for remote monitoring of grain store from either computer or smart phone.